waterbear-cloud/paco/docs/paco-config.rst

       -
       -
     * - value
-      - TextReference
+      - PacoReference|String
-      - Value to look-up dimension
+      - String or a Paco Reference to resource output.
-      -
+      - Paco Reference to `Interface`_.
+String Ok.
       -